FAR-Lab/Interactive-Lab-Hub/Lab 1/README.md

 \*\***Are there things that seemed better on paper than acted out?**\*\*

+**Ideally, HydrateMug could notify users via light.
+In reality, the light sometimes is not sufficient to get the user's attention.**

 \*\***Are there new ideas that occur to you or your collaborators that come up from the acting?**\*\*

+**We could not only use light, but also sound to notify users.**

 ## Part C. Prototype the device